The History Engine Teacher’s Guide

 1. What is the History Engine and what are its goals?

-The History Engine.
-The History Engine is an educational tool that gives students the opportunity to learn history by doing the work -- researching, writing, and publishing -- of an historian.
-The result is an ever-growing collection of historical articles, or "episodes," that paint a wide-ranging portrait of life in the United States throughout its history, available in our online database to scholars, teachers, and the general public.
+The History Engine is an educational tool that gives students the opportunity to learn history by doing the work—researching, writing, and publishing—of an historian.
+The result is an ever-growing collection of historical articles, or “episodes,” that paint a wide-ranging portrait of life in the United States throughout its history, available in our online database to scholars, teachers, and the general public.

-- The HE as a teaching resource.
-The Engine allows undergraduate professors to introduce a more collaborative and creative approach to history in their classrooms, while maintaining rigorous academic standards.
-The HE provides instructors with a comprehensive guide to using the database project as a learning device in their classrooms.
+- The History Engine as a teaching resource.
+The History Engine allows undergraduate professors to introduce a more collaborative and creative approach to history in their classrooms while maintaining rigorous academic standards.
+The History Engine provides instructors with a comprehensive guide to using the database project as a learning device in their classrooms.
 Instructors can also download handouts and templates from the website.

 2. What is the student project and how does it contribute to the History Engine database?

-- Episode Title: A short but descriptive title for the episode, less than a sentence.
+- Episode Title: A short (i.e., less than a sentence) but descriptive title for the episode.

 - Start and End Dates: The Database will need to know when the episode began and, if applicable, when it ended.
 For one-day events, no end date is necessary.
 For others, however, the episode will have occurred over the course of several days, weeks, or even months.